blog-ftr-img

 • Interim CFO Services: Offering temporary CFO services during transitions or until a permanent CFO is hired.

 These services enable businesses to address their financial needs comprehensively and strategically.
+Before starting an engagement, it is essential to have a fractional CFO services agreement in place to clearly define the scope, fees, and responsibilities.

 Roles of a Fractional CFO with Financial Expertise